United Breast Cancer Foundation Robocalls

 It’s not conclusive whether United Breast Cancer Foundation robocalls are coming from the actual charity or from scammers impersonating its representatives.
 The fact is that, even without the fishy unsolicited calls, this charity has low scores on the official websites that review charitable organizations.
 It seems that most of the money they get is pushed towards program expenses, instead of helping those in need.
 Their transparency scores are not that great either.

 Whatever the case, you should know the difference between spam calls and telephone scams and how you can fight back against robocalls of any sort.

 Are United Breast Cancer Foundation Calls Just Spam or a Scam?

 The main difference between these two categories is that scam calls always have the goal to steal and cheat.
-While spam calls are no doubt annoying, they are usually used to convey some information, which can even be useful, or to sell a product, like telemarketers do.
+While spam calls are no doubt annoying, they are usually used to convey some information, which can even be useful or to sell a product, as telemarketers do.
 Scam calls will always try to get hold of your confidential information, especially your credit card details, and abuse it.
 Both spam and scam calls can come from a live person or a bot, but the latter is becoming more and more popular.